bvbohnen/X3_Customizer/README.md

  * Simplify_Engine_Trails

       Change engine trail particle effects to basic or none.
 This will switch to effect 1 for medium and light ships and 0 for heavy ships, as in vanilla AP.
+Intended for use primarily with XRM.

  * Standardize_Ship_Tunings